Xiaomi Mi Max 2 first impressions: The big screen phablet is back

 Mi Max 2 comes with a Qualcomm Snapdragon 625 processor, 4 GB RAM, 64 GB storage, (expandable) and there’s as 12 MP rear camera on board along with a 5 MP front camera.
 The performance of the device has so far not given much cause to complain, though when I first started the device, the My Vodafone App did crash on it.

 However, there was also an update on the device, and post that it’s been working smoothly.
 But I’m yet to put it through the paces, and run heavy duty games, etc on this.
-But as I’ve said for those whose main idea with this phone is watching videos, the Mi Max 2 should not disappoint.
-Frankly that’s the most ideal use for such a big screen.
+But as I have said for those whose main idea with this phone is watching videos, the Mi Max 2 should not disappoint.
+Frankly, that’s the most ideal use for such a big screen.

 On the camera front, the rear camera is quick to focus and take shots.
-I’ve not tested it out in low-light, but shots taken from a moving car proved quite good.
+I have not tested it out in low-light, but shots taken from a moving car proved quite good.
 Also, the colour reproduction is not bad.
 The selfie camera should appeal to most.
 I just wish Xiaomi’s beauty software would stop identifying me as 45-year-old.

 Xiaomi Mi Max 2 Battery, Software